 • Focus School Self Evaluation The school has high expectations for learners' behaviour and conduct and applies these expectations consistently and fairly.
 This is reflected in pupil's behaviour and conduct (1) Pupils attitudes to their education are positive.
 They are committed to their learning, know how to study effectively and do so, are resilient to setbacks and take pride in their achievements (2) Pupils have high attendance and are punctual (3) Relationships among pupils and staff reflect a positive and respectful culture.
 (4) Leaders, teachers and pupils create an environment where bullying, peer-on-peer abuse or discrimination are not tolerated.
 If they do occur, staff deal with issues quickly and effectively, and do not allow them to spread.
 (5) OFSTED,SHIP,PEL ,TPAT and external visitors support the school's judgement that high expectations are demonstrated in the children's behaviour and their positive attitude to learning.
-A minority of younger pupils need further support to fully participate in lessons which staff do effectively so learning is not disrupted.(Routines and expectations delayed from covid interruptions in EYFS).Similarly some children lack confidence and are more anxious due to the impact of covid disruptions in learning.
-Attendance is generally good despite a number of covid outbreaks and parents taking their children on holiday within the school year.
-Children feel safe and say bullying is rare and trust adults to support them if they have any problems or worries.
+A minority of younger pupils need further support to fully participate in lessons which staff do effectively so learning is not disrupted.
+Children's confidence is building post Covid and we are experiencing fewer anxious children.
+Support is provided through Emotional Literacy,Play Therapy and Lego Therapy.
+Attendance is generally good despite a number of parents taking their children on holiday within the school year and bouts of ill health with flu, Scarlett Fever and Strep A. Children feel safe and say bullying is rare and trust adults to support them if they have any problems or worries.
 Children value the nurture and care they receive from staff.

-Objective (link to evaluation) Responsibility Key actions to meet objective (with dates) Resources Evaluation of Impact and evidence (different colours for each term) Attendance and punctuality to be improving (3) HT/Attendance Coordinator AM Parents to be regularly reminded about expectations for attendance in the newsletter, pupil progress meetings Those families where children are regularly late logged on Arbor messages via Seesaw or meetings with class teacher, then head teacher if persistent.
+SDP Priority Area 2: Behaviour and attitudes Objective (link to evaluation) Responsibility Key actions to meet objective (with dates) Resources Evaluation of Impact and evidence: (different colours for each term) Autumn/Spring/Summer Attendance and punctuality to be improving (3) HT/Attendance Coordinator AM Parents to be regularly reminded about expectations for attendance in the newsletter, pupil progress meetings Those families where children are regularly late logged on Arbor messages via Seesaw or meetings with class teacher, then head teacher if persistent.
 Attendance for classes is recognised in Celebration assemblies and rewarded.
-Social services to be informed where we link attendance to neglect Implement new attendance and strategy policy Monitor attendance and track trends Newsletters- weekly Pupil progress reports- termly Seesaw- reactive Nov 2022 Children will display positive attitudes and resilience towards learning (1,2,4) HT/teachers All staff to have high expectations for learning behaviour Observations to show that behaviour does not disrupt lessons or the learning of others.
-Staff meeting time to discuss children who may be causing a concern.
+Social services to be informed where we link attendance to neglect Implement new attendance and strategy policy Monitor attendance and track trends ongoingly and with Rita Rowson termly.
+Sarah Trow to be part of a TPAT working group on processes and procedures Newsletters- weekly Pupil progress reports- termly Seesaw- reactive Sep 2023 Sep 2023 Children will display positive attitudes and resilience towards learning (1,2,4) HT/teachers All staff to have high expectations for learning behaviour Observations to show that behaviour does not disrupt lessons or the learning of others.
+Staff meeting time to discuss and log children who may be causing a concern.
 Log behaviours on CPOM's to build a picture around the child.
 Use of external agencies if the need is identified.
 The word 'challenge' to be used positively and widely by teaching staff.
 Perseverance to be taught through assemblies as part of the school Skills Progession .
 School Golden Rules are embedded TIS support to be used for children where anxiety has been identified and use of the HUG room.
-CPOM's Sep '22 TIS practitioner/ Hug room resources Staff meeting Sept'22 Progression skills displayed in classrooms- yearly
+CPOM's Sep '23 TIS practitioner/ Hug room resources Progression skills displayed in classrooms- yearly